 Gifford Illinois Nursing Home Abuse Lawyers

-If your loved one has suffered serious harm, injury, neglect or abuse while residing at Country Health Care and Rehabilitation Center, or any other nursing facility in Illinois, Rosenfeld Injury Lawyers can take immediate legal action.
+If your loved one has suffered serious harm, injury, neglect or abuse while residing at Country Health Care and Rehabilitation Center, or any other nursing facility in Illinois, Rosenfeld Injury Lawyers LLC can take immediate legal action.
 Our team of dedicated Gifford nursing home neglect lawyers specialize in elder abuse cases and can assist you in navigating the complex legal process to obtain the financial compensation you deserve.

 We encourage you to make contact with our Champaign County nursing home neglect law offices today at (888) 424-5757.
 We accept all nursing home neglect cases on contingency, so no upfront payment is required.